The Spotted Flycatcher (Muscicapa striata): An Aerial Acrobat in Plain Sight

 Identifying the Spotted Flycatcher

-This is a true "little brown job" (LBJ), where posture and behavior are more important for identification than plumage.
+This is a true "little brown job" (LBJ), easily confused with other plain birds like the Dunnock, where posture and behavior are more important for identification than plumage.

 Key Features